 No matter what your major, if you're a student leader with a strong academic record and a commitment to public service, apply now for a Panetta Congressional Internship.

 Each fall semester, the Panetta Institute for Public Policy, located on the beautiful Monterey Peninsula, provides selected California students an intensive two-week training course on the workings of the U.S. Congress, then sends them to Washington, expenses paid, for 11 weeks of service to a California member of the U.S. House of Representatives.
-While in Washington, you'll attend special seminars with government leaders, journalists and policy experts.
-And with the submission of an experiential journal and a research paper, with 20 units of academic credit posted to your transcript for successful completion of these assignments.
+While in Washington, Panetta Interns attend special seminars with government leaders, journalists and policy experts.
+Academic requirements include weekly reports, an experiential journal and a research paper, with 20 units of academic credit posted to your transcript for successful completion of these assignments.

-- This program is an invaluable opportunity for Stanislaus State juniors and seniors to spend the Fall 2020 semester in Washington DC as an intern to a California member of the US House of Representatives.
+- This Program offers an invaluable opportunity for selected CSU juniors or seniors to spend the Fall 2022 semester in Washington DC as an intern to a California member of the US House of Representatives.
 In addition to their work in congressional offices, Panetta Interns attend regular seminars and engage in academic coursework on policy issues and different aspects of government.